Gargantua (comics): Powers and abilities

-After subjecting himself to artificial cellular enhancement, Gargantua possesses enhanced strength and size, and can grow further by drawing mass from another dimension.
-He has limited intelligence as a side effect.
+Edward Cobert gained superpowers after subjecting himself to artificial cellular enhancement, giving him enhanced strength and size.
+He can grow in stature and power by drawing mass from an unknown source.
+Gargantua's default height is approximately 20–25 ft.
+He has severely limited intelligence as a side effect of his mutation.

 Edward Cobert was a S.H.I.E.L.D.
 Academy graduate and earned a Ph.D. in biochemistry before his transformation.